Information warfare, or Infowars, aims to employ information and communication technologies (ICT) in order to harm an enemy country or organization.

 Technology also allows the construction of more and more realistic fictional reports, thanks to “deepfakes”.
 There are ultra-sophisticated fakes elaborated by artificial intelligence.
 For example, it is possible to produce a video of a fake interview, based on a real one.
 Hackers can attribute polemical statements to political figures, and spread the fake video on social networks to discredit this person or shock users.

 This technique has been used on several occasions, especially to influence elections in several countries.
 Russia used it during the 2016 and 2020 US presidential election.
-In 2016, nearly 126 million Americans were exposed to fake news spread by Russian agents through social networks, Facebook first.
-This disinformation was intended to arouse distrust of the Democratic candidate Hillary Clinton, and to push voters to vote for her opponent, Donald Trump.
+In 2016, Russian agents spread fake news through social networks, primarily Facebook, exposing nearly 126 million Americans.
+This disinformation aimed to undermine trust in the Democratic candidate, Hillary Clinton, and sway voters toward her opponent, Donald Trump.

 But Russia is far from being alone in engaging in this kind of activity.
-China and Iran are also often accused by the West to join Russia to compose an axis of evil, which would be the instigator of many fake news campaigns.
+The West often accuses China and Iran of joining Russia to form an “axis of evil,” allegedly instigating numerous fake news campaigns.

 In fact, many governments are suspected of organizing peddling campaigns to influence the political debate in other nations or within their own countries.
 The United States, which often blames China and Russia, is itself a leading disinformation player.
 Recently, it ranked fourth in a report released by Facebook listing powers suspected of pursuing such strategies.